-This policy describes the competency requirements for Radiography that became effective on January 1, 2017.
+This policy describes the competency requirements for Radiography that became effective on January 1, 2022.
 These requirements are in addition to graduating from an educational program accredited by a mechanism acceptable to the Registry.
 The requirements listed are the minimum core clinical competencies necessary to establish eligibility for participation in the ARRT Certification Examination.
 ARRT encourages individuals to obtain education and experience beyond these core requirements.

-Students must demonstrate competency in all 37 Imaging Procedures identified as mandatory.
+Students must demonstrate competency in all 36 Imaging Procedures identified as mandatory.

-Students must also demonstrate competency in at least 15 of the 37 Imaging Procedures identified as electives.
+Students must also demonstrate competency in at least 15 of the 34 Imaging Procedures identified as electives.

-- One of these elective procedures must come from the Head section - Two of these elective procedures must come from the Fluoroscopy section, one of which must be either an Upper GI or a Contrast Enema.
+- One of these elective procedures must come from the Head section - Two of these elective procedures must come from the Fluoroscopy Studies section.